Skip to content

 The severity of an ankle sprain and the duration of recovery will depend on the extent of damage to the ligaments and the degree of joint instability.
 It’s important to consult an experienced podiatrist as an early diagnosis of your injury will help determine the appropriate treatment and aid in your recovery.

-Rachel Miller is a highly experienced podiatrist who treats many people for sprained ankles.
 Please see below if you want more detailed explanation of a sprained ankle, its symptoms, causes and treatment.

 Call the Clinic for an appointment